If people are flocking to your website but not taking action, it may be time to revisit some conversion rate optimization best practices.

-- What problem do my visitors want solved?
+- What problems do my visitors want to be solved?
 People who visit your website might be doing so because they’re trying to solve a problem.
 That problem can be anything from a dry scalp to an inability to manage their business finances.

 The answers to those questions will form the starting point for your conversion rate optimization effort.

 These answers get at the idea of intent, a concept that has become increasingly important in digital marketing as Google continues to refine its natural language processing skills in order to surface more relevant SERP results.

 For brands, understanding exactly what users want to accomplish while on your website lays the groundwork for you can build the rest of your CRO strategy on.

 For example, if you’re running a digital media site like BuzzFeed, you might want people to subscribe to push notifications to drive more traffic to your site.

 In that case, you’d promote the “opt-in” as an easy way for people keep up with the latest stories, without having to take that extra step of navigating to the website.
 You’d also create a big, bright CTA button that reads “Keep Me Informed,” or words to that effect.

 Once you’ve established your goals and what a conversion looks like, you’ll want to create personas that help you understand more about what people want from your business.

 What are personas?
 They’re fictitious representations of real people in your target market.

 Take John, for example.
 John is an entrepreneur who runs a very small business.
 He has several clients but only a couple of employees.
 John works long hours and spends way too much time on accounting.
 He needs an affordable accounting solution that will save him time.